Safety Measures to Take While Hanging Christmas Lights

-Hiring professionals who understands what safety measure to take is always an option, however, if you decide to string your own holiday lights this year, follow these guidelines to avoid any unnecessary risks.
+Hiring professionals who understand what safety measures to take while hanging Christmas lights is always an option, however, if you decide to string your own holiday lights this year, follow these guidelines to avoid any unnecessary risks.

 Why: Using a ladder of any height becomes an unnecessary risk.

-· Inspect light strand for broken bulbs, frayed wires, melted bulb sockets, or missing insulation.
+2. Inspect light strands for broken bulbs, frayed wires, melted bulb sockets, or missing insulation.

 Why: Damaged sockets or loose wires can short circuit and start house fires.

-· Plug in light strand to test for burnt out bulbs.
-Check your that your replacement bulb is the correct wattage.
+3. Plug-in light strand to test for burnt-out bulbs.
+Check that your replacement bulb is the correct wattage.

 Why: Easier to replace bad bulbs before they are strung up.

-Why: GFCIs prevent short circuits or overloads from causing your home’s power from going out and protects against electrical fires.
+Why: GFCIs prevent short circuits or overloads from causing your home’s power from going out and protect against electrical fires.

 Why: You want the ladder as stable as possible.
 Using a non-metal ladder will prevent electrical shocks.